Codecademy/docs/content/rust/concepts/operators/operators.md

 ## Bitwise Operators

 Bitwise operators in Rust perform operations at binary level, manipulating the individual bits of integer values.
-Bitwise operations involves working with individual bits, which are the smallest units of data in a computer.
+Bitwise operations involve working with individual bits, which are the smallest units of data in a computer.
 Each bit has a single binary value: 0 or 1.

 List of available bitwise operators in Rust: